memfault/interrupt/_drafts/pre-commit.md

 [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) is a powerful C/C++
 linter that can catch a lot of straightforward errors (ex: forgetting to `close()` an open file descriptor).
-While not as sophisticated as full static analysis checkers <TODO cite codechecker article! > it's quite useful.
+While not as sophisticated as full static analysis checkers, such as [Code Checker]({% post_url 2021-05-19-static-analysis-with-codechecker %}), it's quite useful.

 Using it is a little complicated, depending on how your project is set up.
 Generally, you'll need the following steps: